-JUNE 11-12, 2018: Will you be one of the 500 brightest minds from science, politics, business and civil society taking part in the EAT Stockholm Food Forum?
+JUNE 11-12, 2018: Will you be one of over 500 of the brightest minds from science, politics, business and civil society taking part in the EAT Stockholm Food Forum?

 There is no silver bullet solution, nor a single path to tackling the complex health and environmental challenges presented by our global food systems.
 Difficult trade-offs will need to be made and inconvenient truths faced.